Holoratte/ArdumowerDK/README.md

 	it's now possible to save your mowers settings to ta txt file Timer settings are ignored

+#Mobile Devices can be notified via NotifyMyDevice service
+  Enter your API tokken in API.txt

 #use at your own risk